Access Resources from Off-Campus

 - BearCat can be used by anyone, but electronic resources found in BearCat will have restricted use.

-How can I place links to specific resources within Blackboard?
+How can I place links to specific resources within Canvas?

 - Obtain authenticated access to the libraries' electronic resources in one of three ways:

-- Use the "Find..." search option found in the left sidebar on the libraries' home page and on this page; or
+- Use the "Databases" tab found on the librarie's home page;

-- Use the "Electronic Resources Database" link found on the BearCat online catalog main menu.
+- Use the "Electronic Resources Directory" link found on the BearCat online catalog main menu.

-- With this resource use the pull-down subject menu to select a list of resources to browse through or search for the title of a specific resource.
+- With this resource you can browse by subject or resource type or search for the title of a specific resource.

 - When you click on the resources link, you will be prompted for your